clj-easy/stub/README.md

 ## How does it work

-This tool first create a temporary file with a custom clojure code, then shell out a java process with the specified classpath calling the code from the created temporary file which should get all necessary metadata and then finish, which stub should then create all files from that metadata.
+This tool first create a temporary file with a custom clojure code, then shell out a java process with the specified classpath calling the code from the created temporary file which should get all necessary metadata and then finish, then stub should create all files from that metadata.

 ## Develop